How to Recycle in Your Apartment

 - Hang a reusable bag on a knob, hook or handle.

-When containers become full take them to a recycling drop-off site.
+When containers become full, take them to a public recycling collection site and place your recyclables in the appropriate bins.

-You'll find one of the drop-off sites in the City on your routes to work, school or errands.
+You'll find one of the recycling sites in the city on your routes to work, school or errands.

 You will want to regularly wipe out the container with hot water and sanitizing solution.